 Groceries sure are adding up these days.
-In April, grocery prices rose 2.6 percent and increased another 1 percent in May.

 What’s a hungry shopper to do?
 Be creative with our food dollars!
 Here are a few tips to help stretch your food dollar: